serhii-gbb/HelloFilter/README.md

 1.2 Use "database script" for creating DB

-1.3 Use "schema script" for creating schema, table with records
+1.3 Use "schema script" for creating schema and table with records

 **Launch application:**